MaafiaTroodon/UniTimetable/README.md

 - schedule: Links users to courses (user_id, course_id) for managing enrolled schedules.
 - users: Stores user information (username, password, created_at) for schedule management.

+## Features Implemented Beyond Requirements

+	1. Three.js 3D Background: A rotating Torus Knot element adds visual depth to the background, making the user experience more engaging.
+	2. Show/Hide Password: Provides users with an option to toggle password visibility, enhancing usability during login and registration.
+	3. Course Search and Filter: Users can search and filter courses by day, allowing for a streamlined view of classes that fit their schedule.

 ## Citations